 Letter 8032: I have received reports of your conduct and I am pleased by them.

-Gregory to Dominicus, bishop.
+Gregory to Dominicus, Bishop of Carthage.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.